rest-for-physics/rest-school/day2/session3/README.md

 We have been working with a calibration file which registers reference events in our detector, such as X-rays produced by a radiactive source.
 Imagine that now we want to select background events that have properties similar to the properties from our reference calibration file.

-Suppose then than we want to differentiate those events that have a `sAna_AmplitudeIntegralRatio` close to the average value obtained in the previous exercise (=72.87), and that we want the events happening in a given area of the detector, lets say those that produced a hit on the first quadrant where `x>0` and `y>0`.
+Suppose then than we want to differentiate those events that have a `sAna_AmplitudeIntegralRatio` close to the average value obtained in the previous exercise (=72.87), and that we want the events happening in a given area of the detector, lets say those that produced an energy deposit on the first quadrant, where `x>0` and `y>0`.

-We can open the *background* file and request the event entries that satisfy those conditions.
+We can open the **background** file and request the event entries that satisfy those conditions.

 ```
 rn = ROOT.TRestRun("../../data/R11567_00001_RawToTrack_Background_21hr_jgalan_2.3.15.root")